“Labor Omnia Vincit” McKay Law

 Comb Plate Accidents

-The entry and exit comb plates can cause distinctive injuries.
-The comb plate’s purpose is to allow the moving steps to disappear.
+The comb plate at the top and bottom of the escalator generate particular injury patterns.
+These plates are designed to allow the moving steps to disappear.
 When comb plates wear entrapment occurs.

 Pinch Point Injuries